permalik/go-sandbox/README.md

 ```

 ### Nuke
-Follow instructions to purge curricula and launch a turnkey ecosystem
+Follow instructions to purge curricula and launch a somewhat opinionated turnkey ecosystem

 <!--TODO:-->